nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-iv/index.md

 Now let's address the elephant in the room; Money.

 OK, this is not a secret.
 In Switzerland, we have a lot of money.
 You probably know that a Big Mac costs 12.50 euros, which is something like the global measure unit for wealth.
-This doesn't mean that people are rich, not even close, but it gives you an impression for how much money is being transferred on a daily basis.
+This doesn't mean that people are rich, not even close, but it gives you an impression of how much money is being transferred on a daily basis.

-What it's more impressive is the fact that people trust you.
+What's more impressive is the fact that people trust you.

 When I moved to my previous apartment, I went to the famous Swedish furniture store (now that I'm a content creator, I don't really promote brands for free) to buy everything I needed.
 Yes, you guessed it right, I ended up spending a large amount of money on the most useless stuff.
-When went to the counter to pay, there was a mistake related with the product tags, and they promised to send me the bill via post.
+When I went to the counter to pay, there was a mistake related to the product tags, and they promised to send me the bill via post.

 I paused for a minute to think what they meant.
 Maybe I misheard.
 Maybe I was confused after all this time choosing colors for the toilet cover.
-But when I asked them to repeat what they said, I was even more surprised with their confirmation.
+But when I asked them to repeat what they said, I was even more surprised by their confirmation.

 ![This is an orange payment slip.
 It's the most common way to pay bills here in Switzerland.](images/orange-payment-slip.png) _This is an orange payment slip.
 It's the most common way to pay bills here in Switzerland._